MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/add-search-provider.md

 1. Run a custom or trial ingestion for your search providers.

 > [!NOTE]
-> - For public preview, data ingestion is limited to 100,000 articles per ingestion run.
-> - A unique combination of root URL, site map URL, and language filters only are allowed.
+>  A unique combination of root URL, site map URL, and language filters only are allowed.

 ## Run ingestion for search providers